vcmerritt/nextcloud/README.md

 ### Prerequisites

 - A server running Debian 10.
-- A valid domain name pointed with your server IP. in this tutorial, we will use nextcloud.example.com domain.
+- A registered domain name and the ability to make DNS Changes.
 - A root password is configured on your server.

 #### Install Apache, MariaDB and PHP